Panel boards can be wood, mdf, plaster board, Fermacell or any other material. They are screwed into the metallic structure.

 Once all panels have been installed, plug every hole and crack with jointing compound, filler, or plaster.

 Acrylic wall sealant is useful for corners, apply it with a soft corner knife (used for applying silicone) as per picture on the right.

-A netting paper sanding tool (picture on the right) is a nice alternative to classic paper sanding as it wears out more slowly and brings less dust.
+An abrasive mesh sanding (picture on the right) is a nice alternative to classic paper sanding as it wears out more slowly and brings less dust.